 There has been a significant amount of development in the field of chemical data mining [5] with a couple of open source solutions including ChemDataExtracter [4] and ChemSchematicResolver (CSR) [7], building upon each other.
-CSR can't process scanned pages of the publications and doesn't work on all types of publications.
+A scanned page of an article, however, cannot be handled by CSR, and not all publications can be processed by CSR.
 Although most publishers offer documents in markup format, many of the older publications are stored in scanned PDF files.
 For example, the Journal of Natural Products did publish scientific articles since 1978, one of their issues even dates back to 1949; however, these publications were not formatted in markup format.
-So, retrieving this information is a difficult process.
+So retrieving this information is a difficult process.

-Image mining methods for chemical structure depictions and their conversion into a machine-readable file format is a comparatively small research area [8].
+Image mining methods for chemical structure depictions and their conversion into a machinereadable file format is a comparatively small research area [8].
 The automatic recognition of chemical structure depictions and their conversion into machine-readable formats such as SMILES [9] or InChI [10], however, is an important task for creating corresponding databases.
 The publications include chemical structure depictions along with other information in textual format and contain some information presented as tables, graphs, spectra, etc.